Plasma Pen vs TCA Peels vs Electrocautery for Sebaceous Hyperplasia: The Honest 2026 Test

 Buy the OcuraLife 6-in-1 Plasma Pen if you have surface SH on your forehead, cheeks, or the bridge of your nose, you have more than one bump, you want a single tool that handles recurrence over time, and you are comfortable doing the treatment yourself.

-Book a dermatologist visit for TCA if you have a single severe SH lesion you want a professional to handle, you have darker skin and want a controlled-pigmentation approach, or you have a cluster of bumps and prefer one office session to multiple home treatments.
+Book a dermatologist visit for TCA if you have a single severe SH lesion you want a professional to handle, you have darker skin and want a controlled-pigmentation approach, or you have a cluster of bumps and prefer one office session to several home treatments.

 Book electrocautery if you have a stubborn single lesion in a difficult location (close to the hairline, behind the ear, near the eye-adjacent cheek) and you want it done in one visit.